-Pick exactly eight different colors for backgrounds.
+You will need to pick eight different colors for backgrounds.
 Five will have content, and should be properly contrasting to the text color.
-Their colors will not vary in response to media queries.
 Three will be overall page background, and will vary according to which media query is in control.
 This use of colors makes it easier for me to verify that your page is working properly.